lyssieth/fiximg/README.md

 ## To-do

-- [x] Detection method for `jpegoptim` (`which jpegoptim` into a shell probably, will need a windows solution too, since there is a version of jpegoptim available for Windows)
+- [x] Detection method for `jpegoptim` (`which jpegoptim` into a shell probably, will need a Windows solution too, since there is a version of `jpegoptim` available for Windows)
 - [x] A proper command line program, instead of expecting everything
 - [x] Various configuration settings
 - [ ] Maybe a library version that can be imported into other programs